dewitt4/Cloud-Custodain/docs/source/policy/index.rst

 Sample Policy
 =============

-In this sample policy, we are querying for only running EC2 instances.
-Based on the list that comes back, we are then filtering for EC2 instances that are not part of an Auto Scaling Group (ASG), that are not already marked for an operation, have less 10 tags, and are missing one or more of the required tags.
-Once Custodian has filtered the list, it will mark all EC2 instances that match with a tag.
+In this sample policy we are querying for only running EC2 instances.
+Based on the list that comes back we are then filtering for EC2 instances that are: not part of an Auto Scaling Group (ASG), not already marked for an operation, have less than 10 tags, and are missing one or more of the required tags.
+Once Custodian has filtered the list, it will mark all EC2 instances that match the above criteria with a tag.
 That tag specifies an action that will take place at a certain time.
 This policy is one of three that are needed to manage tag compliance.
-The other 2 policies in this set are, checking to see if the tags have been corrected before the four day period is up and a policy for performing the operation of stopping all instances with the status to be stopped on that particular day.
+The other two policies in this set are, 1) checking to see if the tags have been corrected before the four day period is up, and 2) performing the operation of stopping all instances with the status to be stopped on that particular day.

 .. code-block:: yaml